sensu/sensu-docs/content/sensu-go/5.3/reference/rbac.md

 A role is a set of permissions controlling access to Sensu resources.
 **Roles** specify permissions for resources within a namespace while **cluster roles** can include permissions for [cluster-wide resources][18].
-You can use [roles bindings][23] to assign roles to user and groups.
+You can use [role bindings][23] to assign roles to user and groups.
 To avoid re-creating commonly used roles in each namespace, [create a cluster role][28] and use a [role binding][29] (not a cluster role binding) to restrict permissions within a specific namespace.

 To create and manage roles cluster-wide, [configure sensuctl][26] as the [default `admin` user][20] or create a [cluster role][21] with `roles` permissions.